For the Love of India

-After the movie, I was excited by the story, so I bought the book and finished it in two sittings.
+After the movie, I bought the book and finished it in two sittings.
 Reading it left me very hungry.

 I decided to take matters into my own hand and attempt my own Indian meal, again.
 Inspired by one of the quotes from the movie "If you have the spices, spoon them in.
-Don't sprinkle it!"; I went all in and didn't hold anything back.
+Don't sprinkle it"; I didn't hold anything back.

 EVERYTHING is made from scratch...from the condiments to the cheese for the Palak Paneer.
 I even managed to make my own Khoya, something I hadn't even heard of until yesterday.